AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 [ADHA Core Medication](StructureDefinition-dh-medication-core-1.html) is profiled to support medicinal product identification in an Australian healthcare context.
 ADHA profiles of MedicationStatement (with ADHA Core Medication) are used to support summary statements of medicine use.
 ADHA profiles of MedicationAdministration (with ADHA Core Medication) are used to support medication chart and other administration use cases.
-ADHA profiles of MedicationDipsense (with ADHA Core Medication) are used to support to support dispense records and ePrescribing use cases.
+ADHA profiles of MedicationDispense (with ADHA Core Medication) are used to support to support dispense records and ePrescribing use cases.
 ADHA profiles of MedicationRequest (with ADHA Core Medication) are used to support prescription, ordering, and ePrescribing use cases.

 **Medicinal Product Identification**